SolarNetwork/sn-cli/README.md

 # SolarNetwork Command Line Tool

 This project contains a command line (CLI) tool for interacting with the SolarNetwork API.
+The tool allows you to do things like:

+ * discover available nodes
+ * discover available datum streams
+ * list persisted datum
+ * update SolarNode control values
+ * toggle SolarNode operating modes
+ * stream datum from SolarFlux
+ * and more!
+See the [documentation](https://solarnetwork.github.io/sn-cli/) for more information.

 # Logging